conan-io/docs/reference/tools.rst

     def collect_libs(conanfile, folder="lib")

 Fetches a list of all libraries in the package folder.
-Useful to collect libraries with complex names like ``libmylib-x86-debug-en.lib``.
+Useful to collect not inter-dependent libraries or with complex names like ``libmylib-x86-debug-en.lib``.

 .. code-block:: python